-- All 13 current retailers trade at WST03610, a gas gate that represents part of Greater Auckland. - Most of the single-retailer gates are gates that are dedicated to a single customer.
+- All 12 current retailers trade at four gas gates representing parts of Greater Auckland, and HTV11301, part of Greater Hamilton. - Most of the single-retailer gates are gates that are dedicated to a single customer.
 The five Nova bypass gates, which serve commercial and residential consumers, are also single retailer.
 In addition, there are a few gates with a small number of ICPs that all happen to have the same retailer.